Amount of passport photos you need

-Children ages five and under don't need to have a neural expression or to look directly at the camera.
+Children ages five and under don't need to have a neutral expression or to look directly at the camera.

 Babies under one don't need to have their eyes open.

-If your baby's head needs to be supported, the supporting hand much not be seen.
+If your baby's head needs to be supported, the supporting hand must not be seen.

 Size of a passport photo